tstillwell/fractal-maker-IFS/README.md

 Once all equations have been input, enter a blank line to terminate input and begin the iteration process.

-Once the itration process finishes, image is output as 'out.jpg' in the running directory.
+Once the itration process finishes, the points are graphed to a canvas and the resulting image is output as 'out.jpg' in the running directory.

 ## Iteration Process ##